elizabeth-jane/elizabeth-jane/README.md

-# 👋 Hey there, I'm Elizabeth Jane!
+# 👋 Hey there, I'm Elizabeth-Jane!

 Welcome to my GitHub profile!
 I'm a Front End Web Developer on a mission to create captivating and user-friendly web experiences.
 I'm passionate about exploring the latest trends and technologies in the web development world.